mosquitogames/1819rulebook/actions_buy.md

 ![Battle cards](/img/battle__card_anatomy.jpg)

-> *Example.* The battle decks are have differently-colored backs for the British Agents (blue) and Malay Chiefs (green).
+> *Example.* The battle decks are have differently-colored backs for the British Agents (blue) and Malay Rajas (green).
 The British Regulars have a Strength of 2, while Buto Ijo has Strength of 8.